Beee4life/acf-city-selector/README.md

 This plugin hasn't been tested yet in the following situations.
 * multiple single field instances
-* multiple single field instances in groups
+* multiple single field instances in a group field
-* as a single/repeater field in flexible content blocks
+* as a single field or in a repeater field inside a flexible content block
-* as a repeater field in groups
+* in a repeater field in groups
-* as a single/repeater field on a user page
+* as a single field or in a repeater field on a user page
-* most front-end usage
+* most front-end usage (except single use)

 <a name="todo"></a>
 ### TODO